Guide to U.S. Liberty Gold Dollars

-The Liberty Head or “Type 1” Gold Dollar was struck from 1849 to 1854 and represented the first series for the smallest gold denomination ever produced by the United States Mint.
-The authorization for the denomination followed the discovery of gold in California, which had prompted Congress to expand the use of gold within the coinage system.
-Under the original system created under the Coinage Act of 1792, the silver dollar had served as the primary unit, with the largest gold denomination having a value of ten dollars.
-Under the Act of March 3, 1849, the gold dollar was introduced as well as a larger gold denomination known as the double eagle, which had a value of twenty dollars.
+The Liberty Gold Dollar was struck from 1849 to 1854 and represented the first series for the smallest gold denomination produced by the United States Mint.
+The authorization for the denomination followed the discovery of gold in California, which had prompted Congress to expand the use of gold within the monetary system.
+Under the original system created by the Coinage Act of 1792, three gold denominations were authorized known as the quarter eagle, half eagle, and eagle, with values of two dollars and fifty cents, five dollars, and ten dollars, respectively.
+The Coinage Act of 1849 would expand the range of gold denominations, adding the lower value gold dollar and the higher value twenty dollar double eagle.

-The actual design for the new gold dollar was created by Longacre and featured the head of Liberty on the obverse.
-She is facing left and wearing a headband inscribed “LIBERTY” with thirteen stars surrounding.
-The reverse of the coin contains a wreath encircling the denomination of “1 DOLLAR” and the date.
-The words “UNITED STATES OF AMERICA” appear around the wreath.
-The first year of the series saw two distinct varieties, identified by differences in the revrerse design.
-On the earliest coins, and all of those struck at the Dahlonega and New Orleans Mint the wreath is open, while later Philadelphia and Charlotte coins have the wreath closed.
+The final design for the gold dollar was created by Longacre and featured the head of Liberty on the obverse.
+She is facing left and wearing a headband inscribed LIBERTY with thirteen stars surrounding.
+The reverse of the coin contains a wreath encircling the denomination “1 DOLLAR” and the date.
+The words UNITED STATES OF AMERICA appear around the wreath.
+The first year of the series saw two distinct varieties, identified by differences in the reverse design.
+On the earliest coins and all coins struck at the Dahlonega and New Orleans Mint, the wreath is open, while on later Philadelphia and Charlotte coins the wreath is closed.
 The closed wreath design would be used until the end of the type in 1854.